ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ## Modules
 A *module* is a directory that contains Ballerina source code files and is part of a namespace.
 Modules facilitate collaboration, sharing, and reuse.
 Modules can include functions, clients, constants, annotations, services, and objects.
-To share a module among programs, projects, and users you need to push the module into a repository.
+To share a module among programs, projects, and users, you need to push the module into a repository.

 Modules: